Non-Hodgkin lymphoma symptoms

 - Pain in the chest, abdomen or bones for no known reason

-Dramatic weight loss in a short amount of time, such as losing more than 10 percent of your normal weight in less than six months, is also a sign to seek medical attention.
-Sometimes, the only NHL symptom present is constant fatigue.
+Sudden and dramatic weight loss, such as losing more than 10 percent of your normal weight in less than six months, is also a sign that deserves medical attention.
+Sometimes, a patient’s only sign of non-Hodgkin lymphoma symptom is constant fatigue.

 Lymphomas may occur anywhere in the network of lymph vessels throughout the body.
-Tumors or swollen lymph nodes in the chest area may squeeze the superior vena cava (SVC), a major vein feeding into the heart.
+Tumors or swollen lymph nodes in the chest area may squeeze the superior vena cava, a major vein feeding into the heart.

-When this happens, the blood coming from the head, arms and chest may get backed up and cause swelling, or turn the skin to a bluish-red color.
-This condition may possibly become severe and require medical treatment, especially if the oxygen supply to the brain becomes restricted.
+When this happens, blood from the head, arms and chest may get backed up and cause swelling, or turn the skin to a bluish-red color.
+This condition may become severe and require medical treatment, especially if the oxygen supply to the brain becomes restricted.

-B symptoms are a group of general symptoms that may be indicators of a rapidly developing lymphoma.
+B symptoms are a group of general symptoms that may be indicators of an aggressive lymphoma.
 B lymphoma symptoms are often identified during the staging process to help determine an overall prognosis and guide treatment decisions.

-The staging process generally rates the extent and spread of cancer using Roman numerals I-IV.
-The staging of NHL is unique in that it also assigns the letters A and B to each stage.
+The staging process generally measures the extent and spread of cancer using the Roman numerals I-IV.
+The staging of non-Hodgkin lymphoma is unique in that it also assigns the letters A and B to each stage.
 The letters refer to whether or not certain symptoms are present.

-The letter B indicates that a person is experiencing one or more of the following symptoms: drenching night sweats, fever or unexplained weight loss.
-If none of these symptoms are present, then the letter A is used.
+The letter B indicates that the patient is experiencing one or more of the following symptoms: drenching night sweats, fever or unexplained weight loss.
+If none of these symptoms have developed, then the letter A is used.
 B symptoms may be signs of a more advanced cancer.